The Savage Five

 The Savage Five, also known as The Savage 5, is a 1974 Hong Kong martial arts film written and directed by Chang Cheh and starring David Chiang, Ti Lung, Chen Kuan-tai, Danny Lee and Wong Chung.
 The film's Chinese title literally means the "Five Tiger Generals".
+Godfrey Ho was assistant director in this movie (as Chih Chiang Ho).

 Plot

 A group of bandits flees with a stolen safe to a small town where they oppress the villagers and forces the town's blacksmith Wei Min-hui (Danny Lee) to unlock the safe.
 Wei refuses to help the bandits and after he informed the mayor about this, he reports to the officials in a nearby village.
-The bandits were furious that Wei has fled away and starts killing the villagers, threatening them they will kill a villager every hour if they do not find Wei.
+The bandits were furious that Wei has fled away and starts killing the villagers, threatening them that they will kill a villager every hour if they do not find Wei.
 Finally, the heroes of the town come forward to wipe out the bandits.
 At this time, Wei also brings a government official to town, who unexpectedly turns out to be an accomplice of the bandits.